10 Things You Should Know About Émile Zola

 Émile Zola was born in Paris in 1840 to Franco-Italian parents.
 When Zola was 3 years old, the family moved to Aix-en-Provence in the south of France.
 After the death of his father when he was just 7 years old, Zola and his mother lived a modest life, before Zola decided to move back to Paris to pursue his dreams of becoming a writer (to the chagrin of his mother, who had plans for her son to become a lawyer).

-It is in Paris where Zola develops his writing style while working odd jobs to support himself.
-It is in Paris where Zola develops his writing style while working odd jobs to support himself.
+In Paris, Zola develops his writing style while working odd jobs to support himself.

 Before embarking on the 20 volume series (more on that later!) that shaped his literary career, Zola wrote various short stories, essays, plays, and novels.